Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Introduction

-These benchmarks span elliptic, parabolic, stiff nonlinear, and chaotic systems, providing a broad testbed that includes boundary layers, shocks and phase transitions.
-Across all tasks, SEDONet achieves lower relative $L^2$ error than DeepONet and matches or exceeds FEDONet, particularly on non-periodic PDEs.
-Our primary objective in this study is to examine Chebyshev-based spectral embeddings and to compare their performance against conventional Fourier embeddings.
+These benchmarks span elliptic, hyperbolic, parabolic, phase-field, and chaotic systems, providing a broad testbed that encompasses boundary layers, shocks, interface dynamics, and multiscale solution behavior.
+Across all benchmark problems, SEDONet consistently achieves lower relative $L^2$ errors than both DeepONet and FEDONet, with the most significant improvements observed for bounded, non-periodic PDEs.
+The primary objective of this study is to investigate Chebyshev-based spectral embeddings within the DeepONet framework and systematically compare their performance with conventional Fourier-based embeddings.

-Our work makes three primary contributions, those are summarized as follows: First, we introduce a Chebyshev-embedded trunk for DeepONet, providing a plug-and-play spectral coordinate embedding tailored to non-periodic PDE domains.
+Our work makes three primary contributions, which are summarized as follows.
+First, we introduce a Chebyshev-embedded trunk for DeepONet, providing a plug-and-play spectral coordinate embedding tailored to non-periodic PDE domains.
 This design preserves the original branch-trunk factorization while equipping the trunk with a principled polynomial spectral prior.
 Second, we provide a theoretical analysis showing that the resulting Chebyshev features form an approximately orthogonal and well-conditioned Gram matrix, thereby expanding the hypothesis class of coordinate-input DeepONets and improving their ability to represent functions with boundary layers or steep gradients.
-Third, through the extensive experiments on the five diverse benchmarks including elliptic, parabolic, nonlinear transport, chaotic ODE dynamics, and phase-field models, we demonstrate that SEDONet consistently improves reconstruction accuracy while maintaining discretizations invariance and low model complexity.
+Third, through extensive experiments on six diverse benchmark problems spanning elliptic, hyperbolic, parabolic, nonlinear transport, chaotic ODE dynamics, phase-field models, and Darcy flow, we demonstrate that SEDONet consistently improves reconstruction accuracy while maintaining discretization invariance and low model complexity.
+Furthermore, we show that the proposed Chebyshev embedding can be successfully extended beyond the DeepONet architecture to the Fourier Neural Operator (FNO), highlighting the generality of the proposed spectral representation.
 Together, these developments embed the structure of classical non-periodic spectral methods directly into the trunk of DeepONet, extending operator learning beyond Fourier-based embeddings and offering a natural bridge between polynomial spectral approximation theory and modern neural operator architectures.